The Weekly Ramble – April 17, 2026

 I found the Improved Health channel a few weeks ago and like it that there’s no talking and the newer videos have a preview of the next movements so you know what to expect.

 I’m doing those MWF, alternating with lifting weights and stretching on TTh.
-So far, it’s working.
+So far, so good.

 I also have a 5-day step streak going.
 I was at 500+ days back in January but fell off the wagon.
 Here’s to getting it going again.